-I originally wrote the majority of this piece for my first blog Jents Front Porch but I always read it once, if not twice a year right before and during our county fair.
-Because “it’s not the color of the ribbon” that matters in the end it’s what you learned and the memories you make.
+I always read it once, if not twice a year right before and during our county fair.
+Because “it’s not the color of the ribbon” that matters in the end, it’s what you learned and the memories you make.
 And that, people, is a hard lesson even for adults!

-I wrote this July of 2015 but every word rings true Today July of 2018!
+I wrote this July of 2015 but every word rings true every year!

 County fair time brings about numerous Facebook status about Purple ribbons and banners.
 But for every kid out there that earns that coveted purple item there is a handful of kids who took just as much pride and put in just as many hours of work-where are the proud parent status updates for those kids?